crypto101/book/hash-functions.rst

 .. [#]
    While you could also do this with XOR, it's needlessly more error-prone, and doesn't provide better results.
-Unless you zero-pad both the password and the salt, you might be truncating either one.
+Unless you zero-pad both the password and the :term:`salt`, you might be truncating either one.

-The salt value is stored next to the password hash in the database.
-When the user authenticates using the password, you just combine the salt with the password, hash it, and compare it against the stored hash.
+The :term:`salt` value is stored next to the password hash in the database.
+When the user authenticates using the password, you just combine the :term:`salt` with the password, hash it, and compare it against the stored hash.

-If you pick a sufficiently large (say, 160 bits/32 bytes), cryptographically random salt, you've completely defeated ahead-of-time attacks like rainbow tables.
-In order to successfully mount a rainbow table attack, an attacker would have to have a separate table for each of those salt values.
+If you pick a sufficiently large (say, 160 bits/32 bytes), cryptographically random :term:`salt`, you've completely defeated ahead-of-time attacks like rainbow tables.
+In order to successfully mount a rainbow table attack, an attacker would have to have a separate table for each of those :term:`salt` values.
 Since even a single table was usually quite large, storing a large amount of them would be impossible.
 Even if an attacker would be able to store all that data, they'd still have to compute it first.
 Computing a single table takes a decent amount of time; computing :math:`2^{160}` different tables is impossible.

-Many systems used a single salt for all users.
-While that prevented an ahead-of-time rainbow table attack, it still allowed attackers to attack all passwords simultaneously, once they knew the value of the salt.
-An attacker would simply compute a single rainbow table for that salt, and compare the results with the hashed passwords from the database.
-While this would have been prevented by using a different salt for each user, systems that use a cryptographic hash with a per-user salt are still considered fundamentally broken today; they are just *harder* to crack, but not at all secure.
+Many systems used a single :term:`salt` for all users.
+While that prevented an ahead-of-time rainbow table attack, it still allowed attackers to attack all passwords simultaneously, once they knew the value of the :term:`salt`.
+An attacker would simply compute a single rainbow table for that :term:`salt`, and compare the results with the hashed passwords from the database.
+While this would have been prevented by using a different :term:`salt` for each user, systems that use a cryptographic hash with a per-user :term:`salt` are still considered fundamentally broken today; they are just *harder* to crack, but not at all secure.

-Perhaps the biggest problem with salts is that many programmers were suddenly convinced they were doing the right thing.
+Perhaps the biggest problem with :term:`salt`\s is that many programmers were suddenly convinced they were doing the right thing.
 They'd heard of broken password storage schemes, and they knew what to do instead, so they ignored all talk about how a password database could be compromised.
-They weren't the ones storing passwords in plaintext, or forgetting to salt their hashes, or re-using salts for different users.
+They weren't the ones storing passwords in plaintext, or forgetting to :term:`salt` their hashes, or re-using :term:`salt`\s for different users.
 It was all of those other people that didn't know what they were doing that had those problems.
 Unfortunately, that's not true.
 Perhaps that's why broken password storage schemes are still the norm.